davedema/GranularSynth/README.md

 Because of its eclectic nature, granular synthesis is best used as a textural technique, often for drones, pads, natural sounds and interesting noise layer.

 ## The application
+The application is built in C++ using the [JUCE framework](https://juce.com/) and can be used both as a VST3 in a DAW or as a standalone program.
-The goal of our application is to provide a useful and relatively simple tool to play with granular synthesis and understand it better, along with easily experiencing independent time-stretching and frequency shifting.
+The goal is to provide a useful and relatively simple tool to play with granular synthesis and understand it better, along with easily experiencing independent time-stretching and frequency shifting.

 In this section all the controls are explained one by one.